 There are two main uses of the projections:

-Short-term projections (2 to 4 weeks) to inform the immediate need for hospital and critical care services for COVID-19 patients.
+Short-term projections (1 to 4 weeks) reflect the current level of COVID-19 transmission and current effectiveness of ongoing COVID-19 prevention and control.
+Short-term projections the immediate need health care such hospital and critical care services for COVID-19 patients.

-Creating accurate, long-range projections to predict the spread COVID-19 is difficult.
-It’s akin to forecasting when a hurricane will make landfall when it is still thousands of kilometers out at sea.
-Forecasts are more accurate for a shorter time range.
+Long-range projections have a lower accuracy than short-term projections as a consequence of changing COVID-19 control strategies.
+Long-term COVID-19 forecasting is similar to weather forecasting.
+It is difficult to predict when a hurricane will make landfall when it is still thousands of kilometers out at sea.
 Projections are updated with the latest data, including local data to help understand when and where the hurricane will reach landfall.

 We can’t reliably forecast the weather six months out, and we can’t forecast COVID-19 six months out.
 However, we can reliably forecast COVID-19 two to four weeks into the future.
 Those short-term projections give us time to plan and increase health-care resources as needed.